MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hasprefix-cs-operator.md

 ---
 # !hasprefix_cs operator

-Filters a record set for data that does not have a case-sensitive starting string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is 3 or more characters.
-If you look for a term that is less than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.
+Filters a record set for data that does not have a case-sensitive starting string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
+If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.

 |Operator   |Description   |Case-Sensitive  |Example (yields `true`)  |
 |-----------|--------------|----------------|-------------------------|